tech-med/medlearnity.com/src/content/wpPages/exams/usmle/usmle/index.md

 ## Real USMLE Student Testimonials

-#### I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations!
+#### I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations

 I used Medlearnity over the course of six months to help prepare me for Step 1.
 In the past I have struggled with standardized tests and knew I would need help to achieve the competitive score I desired.
 Dr. Goel and Dustin were both incredible mentors and teachers!
 Dustin explained difficult concepts clearly and thoroughly during every session.
 He was always available to answer questions in-between sessions and helped me identify weaknesses in my knowledge and test-taking abilities.
 During my dedicated study period, Dr. Goel called me often to check on my progress, and provided me with invaluable tips and tricks to reduce my test anxiety.
-I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations!
+I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations
 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)V. H.USMLE Step 1 Student

 #### I used Medlearnity to prep for USMLE Step 3, and I can't say enough great things about them.

 I used Medlearnity to prep for USMLE Step 3, and I can't say enough great things about them.
 The tutoring really helped me through the daunting task of preparing for the exam, and preparing for future standardized testing as well.
 I was assigned a tutor for the ACM -type questions and biostats, as well as a second tutor for CCS.
 I also received significant, and much needed coaching from Dr. Gohel, so I actually had a team of 3 doctors helping me prep.
-An amazing team, sure to get even the busiest scalpel back to razor sharpness!
+An amazing team, sure to get even the busiest scalpel back to razor sharpness
 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)Michael O.USMLE Step 3 Student

 #### With Akshay's help and support, I was able to successfully pass Step 2 CK by a good margin and ended up matching into a University residency program.